bitlayer-org/NST-Tool/README.md

 0. **Build or Download Testing tool**

    - Clone the repository: `git clone git@github.com:bitlayer-org/NST-Tool.git`
    - Navigate to the directory: `cd NST-Tool`

    **or**

    - Download the release binary `wget https://github.com/bitlayer-org/NST-Tool/releases/download/v0.1/nst-tool && chmod +x nst-tool`

 1. **Start a Local Regtest Network (Optional):**

    - If you don't have an existing Bitcoin regtest network, you can run the `./setup_bitcoin_example.sh` script to start one.
-- `./setup_bitcoin_example.sh` will patch our example modification of Bitcoin core, build and run, so this regtest network has added a `sendnsttransaction` RPC.
+   - `./setup_bitcoin_example.sh` will patch Bitcoin core with our example modification, build and run, so this regtest network has added a `sendnsttransaction` RPC.

 2. **Run the Testing Tool:**

    - Run the test: `cargo run -- --endpoint http://127.0.0.1:18443 --user admin --password admin`

    **or**

    - Run the test: `./nst-tool --endpoint http://127.0.0.1:18443 --user admin --password admin`

 3. **Stop Nework:**

 - Use `kill $(cat ./playground/pid_file)` to stop network.